yasiryagi/helpdesk/tokenomics/README.md

 **FIX**

-The KPI scheme has changed a bit over time, and further changes in the future should be expected.
+The KPI scheme has evolved over time, and further changes in the future should be expected.

-Currently, the KPIs is divided in to two different types, [Council KPIs](#council-kpis) and [Community KPIs](#community-kpis), both with a unique structure, frequency, scope, and reward mechanism.
+Currently, the KPIs is divided in to two different types, [Council KPIs](#council-kpis) and [Community KPIs](#community-kpis), each with a distinct structure, frequency, scope, and reward mechanism.

 ## Council KPIs
-For each new Council elected, a new set of Council KPIs are published by Jsgenesis.
+For each new Council elected, a fresh set of Council KPIs are published by Jsgenesis.
 These KPIs will mainly serve to incentivize the Council Members to manage the platform, pay attention to the Tokenomics, monitor the network and respond to proposals and other requests.

 Each individual KPI in the set will:
 - contain some defined tasks or conditions for the Council to address or deliver
 - have a specific maximum reward assigned to it (in USD)
 - (usually) last during the entire Term of the Council
-- graded (individually) a few days after the end of said Term
+- be graded (individually) a few days after the end of said Term

 The sum of the rewards earned will be given directly to the individual Council Members, without affecting the overall exchange rate, by topping up the [Fiat Pool](#fiat-pool) and minting new tokens.